-The recovery of business travel, which is increasingly returning to pre-pandemic levels throughout Reply's territory, and the extension of Scope 3 reporting to include the upstream electricity component have changed the weighting of the contributions of the different scopes in terms of total CO{2eq} emissions.
-In particular, Scope 1 has decreased in favour of Scope 3 compared to 2021 figures.
+The resumption of business trips throughout the Reply perimeter generates the most significant contribution, which changed the ratio of the contributions of the different scopes to the total ${\rm CO}{\rm 2eq}$ emissions.
+In particular, Scope 1 and 2 decreased in percentage weight in favour of Scope 3 compared to the 2022 total figures.